Miss Universe Thailand 2021

-Miss Universe Thailand 2021 was the 22nd edition of the Miss Universe Thailand pageant.
-It was held on October 24, 2021 at the NICE of Nong Nooch Tropical Garden in Pattaya, Thailand.
-Miss Universe Thailand 2020, Amanda Obdam, crowned Anchilee Scott-Kemmis as her successor at the end of the event.
-She represented Thailand at the Miss Universe 2021 competition held in Eilat, Israel but was unplaced.
+Miss Universe Thailand 2021 was the 22nd edition of Miss Universe Thailand.
+It was held on 24 October 2021 at the NICE of Nong Nooch Tropical Garden in Pattaya, Thailand.
+The previous winner, Amanda Obdam, crowned Anchilee Scott-Kemmis as her successor at the end of the event.

-30 contestants will participate in this year's competition.
-The pageant will be hosted by Piyawat Kempetch in his third consecutive year.
-Beauty camp will be held at Khao Yai National Park in Pak Chong, Nakhon Ratchasima.
-This will be the first time the pageant will air as a reality show on TrueID.
-The final competition will be broadcast by PPTV HD and TrueID.
+Thirty contestants participated in this year's competition.
+It was hosted by Piyawat Kempetch for the third consecutive year.
+Beauty camp was held at Khao Yai National Park in Pak Chong, Nakhon Ratchasima.
+It was the first time the pageant aired as a reality show.
+The final competition was broadcast by PPTV HD and TrueID.